 Everyone needs a good and easy French bread recipe in their recipe index.
 It’s a simple, delicious, and filling recipe that fits neatly in any budget.

 Any time I want to win Mom of the Year, I whip out this simple French bread recipe.
-My kids go absolutely gaga over it.
+My kids go absolutely nuts over it.

 French Bread Recipe